redhat-cop/cloud.vmware_ops/roles/provision_vm/README.md

         - description:
             - The label of the virtual NVDIMM device to be removed or configured, e.g., "NVDIMM 1".
             - This parameter is required when `provision_vm_nvdimm.state` is `absent` or `present` to reconfigure NVDIMM device size.
-When add a new device, please do not set.
+When adding a new device, please do not set.

 - **provision_vm_use_instance_uuid** (boolean):
     - Whether to use the VMware instance UUID instead of the BIOS UUID.